 Duty to communicate information on substances in articles

 You must also supply the equivalent information to consumers (the general public) if requested.
-You must provide this information within 45 days of receipt of the request.

 Notification of substances in articles

-If you produce or import supply articles containing substances that appear on the UK REACH Candidate List you may need to submit a notification to HSE.
+If you produce, import or supply articles containing substances that appear on the UK REACH Candidate List you may need to submit a notification to HSE.

 Duty to communicate information on substances